 Internet of Things @ Home

-The Telsyte's IoT @ Home market study covers five segments:
+The Telsyte's IoT @ Home market study covers six segments:

-- Smart energy, including smart energy sensors, power points and light bulbs
+- Smart energy, including smart energy sensors, power points, light bulbs and batteries

 - Smart security, including smart alarms, cameras, sensors and locks